Daniel Henry Chamberlain: South Carolina politics

 Enjoying a close alliance with the Democratic editor of the Charleston News and Courier, Chamberlain may have hoped for bipartisan support in his bid for re-election.
 It did not come.
-South Carolina Democrats chose to adopt a white-supremacy program, re-enforced with intimidation and the use of force against black Republican voters.
+South Carolinian Democrats chose to adopt a white-supremacy program, re-enforced with intimidation and the use of force against black Republican voters.
 The bitterly fought 1876 campaign was disrupted with mob violence and gunmen breaking up Republican campaign meetings.
 After Chamberlain informed President Ulysses S. Grant of the violent situation, Grant sent troops in October 1876 under General of the Army William T. Sherman to stop the violent mob action.
 On election night, his second term hinged on disputed votes from Laurens and Edgefield counties, where the counts greatly exceeded the total population.
 These overwhelmingly favored his opponent, ex-Confederate Wade Hampton, III.

 Through the winter, Chamberlain and Hampton both claimed to lead the lawful government, but Chamberlain's found it nearly impossible to raise the money or military force to function beyond the rooms in which it met.
 Chamberlain left South Carolina in April 1877 when President Rutherford B. Hayes withdrew Federal troops to barracks from their place protecting the Republican government and ended the interventions that had taken place intermittently in the state since the Civil War.
 Embittered, Chamberlain blamed the President for having betrayed the mass of South Carolina's voters; the population was 58% African American.
 In later years, however, he grew disillusioned with Reconstruction and contended that letting black people vote had been a mistake.

-Later years
+Later life and education

 Chamberlain moved to New York City and became a successful Wall Street attorney.
 He was a professor of constitutional law at Cornell University from 1883 until 1897.
 Chamberlain authored the 1902 book Charles Sumner and the Treaty of Washington, as well as numerous articles.

 Upon his retirement, he traveled extensively in Europe.
 He moved to Charlottesville, Virginia, where he died of cancer on April 13, 1907.
 He is interred at Pine Grove Cemetery in West Brookfield, Massachusetts.

 Chamberlain was the last Republican to fill a high office in South Carolina until 1964, when U.S. Senator Strom Thurmond defected from the Democratic to the Republican parties.